 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 The property has smoke and carbon monoxide detection devices installed.
 Scottish government regulations came into effect on 1st February 2022 which requires each property to have linked smoke and heat detectors and if gas/carbon burning appliances are present then a carbon monoxide alarm fitted.
-Purchasers should satisfy themselves with regards to compliance.

-Any additional limits to inspection

-For flats/maisonettes

-Only the subject flat and internal communal areas giving access to the flat were inspected.

-If the roof space or under-building/basement is communal, reasonable and safe access is not always possible.
-If no inspection was possible, this will be stated.
-If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.

-The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.
+Upgrading is required to comply with these regulations.

-The property was inspected within the limits imposed by occupation which included, throughout, closely nailed and fixed fitted carpeting, floor coverings, stored items and furnishings etc. The owner's personal belongings were not removed from cupboards.
+Any additional limits to inspection The property was inspected within the limits imposed by closely nailed and fixed fitted carpeting, floor coverings.
 It will be appreciated that parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
 This report does not constitute a full and detailed description of the property and a structural investigation was not carried out.
 No inspection was undertaken of woodwork or other parts of the structure which are covered, unexposed or otherwise inaccessible and as a result no guarantee can be given that such parts of the structure are free from rot, beetle or other defects.
 No removal of internal linings has been carried out in order to ascertain the condition of hidden parts and no warranty can be given regarding the areas not specifically referred to in this report.
 The external building fabric has been inspected from ground level only from the subjects grounds and where possible from adjoining public property.
 Exposure work has not been carried out.
 It was dry on the date of inspection.
 Leakage and water penetration may only be visible to building components such as roof spaces, rainwater goods, around chimney breasts, window openings, etc. These are sometimes only visible during or immediately after, adverse weather conditions.
 Similarly, sometimes defects in rainwater goods are only apparent during, or after heavy rainfall.

-Our inspection of the roof was restricted due to the location of trees.

 The report does not include an asbestos inspection.
 However, asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported and you have concerns you should engage a qualified asbestos surveyor.